 - Cover letter (one-page max, see below)

 - Top three choices for mentors (Columbia faculty and research scientists affiliated with the IICD)

-- Name of two faculty in STEM who will provide letters of recommendation (see see FAQs for details).
+- Name of two faculty/instructors in STEM who will provide letters of recommendation (see below).
 Letters should be submitted by the same deadline as the online application.
 Applications without letters of recommendation will not be considered.